Twelve thousand centuries ago, long before the first humans

 called harzburgite, is depleted mantle rock caught up in

-The magma is lower in density than the source rock, so its buoyancy drives it towards the surface, where it solidifies into rock that is lower in density than the mantle from which it came.
-Most of the oceanic crust of the Earth is composed of basalt or rocks similar to basalt.
+Magma produced in the mantle is lower in density than the source rock, so its buoyancy drives it towards the surface, where it solidifies into rock that is lower in density than the mantle from which it came.
+Most of the oceanic crust of the Earth is composed of basalt.
 Basalt is nevertheless a relatively dense crustal rock, and when oceanic crust made of basalt cools sufficiently, it is capable of sinking back into the mantle by subduction.

-Continental crust is composed of rock which, on average, is significantly less dense than basalt.
-It follows that the formation of continental crust must involve some further process that changes the composition of the original (primitive) basalt magma.
+Continental crust is composed of rock with an average composition close to that of of andesite.
+However, the composition of the crust is not uniform.
+The lower crust resembles basalt while the upper crust is, on average, richer in silica than andesite.
+It follows that the formation of continental crust must involve some further process that increases the silica content of the original (primitive) basalt or andesite magma.
 This process is magma differentiation.

 As magma rises towards the surface, it begins to lose heat to the